yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 I set the initial position to `bottom: -150vh`, so that by default the modal is positioned 150% of the view height out of frame.

-I also set a simple transition effect, `transition: bottom 0.3s ease-out;` so that there will be a slide in animation when the modal is triggered.
+I also set a simple transition effect, `transition: bottom 0.3s ease-out;` so that there will be a slide-in animation when the modal is triggered.

 ## Conditional rendering